jfgiraud/scan-public-directory/README.md

 It permits :
 - to specify filters to accept or reject links
-- to define and call a command on each selected link
+- to define and call a command on each selected link (like wget)

 ## page source